wallymathieu/assertfail/_posts/2019-09-02-Masstransit.md

 Another way is to think about data in a slightly different way: For instance by storing events and later on generate the resulting relational view of data at one point in time.

-## Cost

-Masstransit is open source and free.
-RabbitMQ requires hosting.
-See Azure pricing for the cost of Azure Service bus.

 ## Setup

 If you are on Azure then Azure Service bus is simple to setup.
-Otherwise you have hosted RabbitMQ that you can use.
-Easiest way to start using RabbitMQ is to write a docker-compose file such as:
+On AWS you can use AmazonSQS.
+Easiest way to start locally is to use RabbitMQ by writing a docker-compose file:

 ```yml
 version: '3.4'